Viacheslav Chornovil: Chornovil in power

 Ivashko formally resigned from his Ukrainian government positions on 11 July to become deputy General Secretary of the Communist Party of the Soviet Union.
 This move came as a shock to the Ukrainian public, as the CPSU was perceived as collapsing, and Ivashko's resignation from Ukrainian positions to serve the party demonstrated apathy towards the Ukrainian population.
 Following Ivashko's resignation, the communists were left demoralised, allowing Chornovil to push the declaration through office.
 It was eventually passed on 16 July 1990, giving precedence to Ukrainian laws over the laws of the Soviet government.
 This was a major victory for Chornovil, who had privately sought a declaration of state sovereignty since July 1989.

 Ukrainian public sentiment continued to turn against the government through the remainder of 1990.
 A series of student protests, known as the Revolution on Granite, began in October after groups of students claimed that the government had manipulated the results in order to prevent the Democratic Bloc from achieving a majority.
 The students launched a hunger strike on October Revolution Square in Kyiv (now Maidan Nezalezhnosti), and were subsequently mocked by communist deputies.
 This insensitive attitude led almost all moderates and national communists to abandon the Communist Party, following the lead of writer Oles Honchar.
 These individuals defected to the National-Democrats, further weakening the remaining communists.

 The January Events, in which the Soviet government deployed the military on 16 January 1991 in an attempt to prevent Lithuania from becoming independent, led Chornovil to temporarily reorient his policies towards the establishment of a Ukrainian military separate from the Soviet Army.
 In order to achieve this, he co-founded the Military Collegium of Rukh alongside Ihor Derkach, Mykola Porovskyi, Vitalii Lazorkin and Vilen Martyrosian, which was tasked with creating the Armed Forces of Ukraine and preventing the usage of Ukrainian troops in Soviet government crackdowns.
 Chornovil continued to advocate for integration of the Galician oblasts, particularly in expanding access to education and inter-oblast trade, at the second meeting of the Galician Assembly on 16 February 1991.
-Chornovil also oversaw a March 1991 independence referendum, in which the majority of the population of the Galician oblasts voted for Ukraine to separate from the Soviet Union.
+Chornovil also oversaw a March 1991 independence referendum, in which the vast majority of the population of the Galician oblasts voted for Ukraine to separate from the Soviet Union.